wildfoundry/dataplicity-lomond/docs/guide.rst

 Persistent Connections
 ----------------------

-Lomond supports a simple mechanism for persistent connections.
-Essentially, you can tell Lomond to continually retry a websocket connection if it is dropped for any reason.
+Lomond supports a simple mechanism for persistent connections -- you can tell Lomond to continually retry a websocket connection if it is dropped for any reason.
 This allows an application to maintain a websocket connection even if there are any outages in connectivity.

-To run a persistent connection, wrap a websocket with :func:`~lomond.persist.persist`.
+To run a persistent connection, wrap a WebSocket instance with :func:`~lomond.persist.persist`.
 Here is an example::

     from lomond.persist import persist